polterguy/phosphorusfive/plugins/p5.strings/README.md

 ```
 _data:Thomas Hansen are the same letter as hansen, thomas SAID Marin sami people
-index-of:x:/-?value
+p5.string.index-of:x:/-?value
   src
     no1:regex:/hansen/i
     no2:regex:/\W+sa[a-zA-Z]{2}\W{1}/i
 ```

-You can also have your source being any Active Event you wish, that somehow returns one or more valid sources for *[index-of]*.
+You can also have your source being any Active Event you wish, that somehow returns one or more valid sources for *[p5.string.index-of]*.
 Consider this.

 ```
 _data:Thomas Hansen are the same letter as hansen, thomas SAID Marin sammens
-index-of:x:/-?value
+p5.string.index-of:x:/-?value
   eval
     return:hansen
 ```